Redth/ZXing.Net.Mobile/GettingStarted.md

 };
 ```

+### Alpha / Beta Channels
+Please note that this component was built against the **Stable Channel**.
+In the past the component was compiled for the Alpha / Beta channels.
+If you are working in the Alpha or Beta channel, you may need to go to the GitHub Repository and download the source and compile it manually for the Alpha or Beta.

 ###Custom Overlays
 By default, ZXing.Net.Mobile provides a very simple overlay for your barcode scanning interface.
 This overlay consists of a horizontal red line centered in the scanning 'window' and semi-transparent borders on the top and bottom of the non-scanning area.
 You also have the opportunity to customize the top and bottom text that appears in this overlay.